kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 Properties:
 * The static part of the Fluent Bit configuration contains a shared tail input plugin and Kubernetes filter.
-* All LogPipelines can access the given input by consuming a predefined tag.
+* All Log Pipelines can access the given input by consuming a predefined tag.

 Advantages:
 * No additional implementation effort required.